 3. Choose Tax Preparers Carefully

 Many fraud rings front as tax preparation companies that may steal personal information or redirect your return.
-Get a recommendation from a friend or scour online reviews.
+Get a recommendation from a friend and scour online reviews.

 4. Secure Your Information